twomoredays/hello-world/README.md

 This a test for the node-school git-it for Free Code Camp.

-Free Code Camp is pretty awesome: http://www.freecodecamp.com
+Free Code Camp is awesome: http://www.freecodecamp.com